sinhp/Sina-Hazratpour/Jekyll.md

 But if you are, like me, an academic and want to publish your website with the help of Jekyll as fast as possible and not necessarily concerned about how fancy your website should look like, you may be interested in reading
 [Github for academics](http://blogs.lse.ac.uk/impactofsocialsciences/2013/06/04/github-for-academics/).

+Also, a really cool maths blog on discrete geometry, graph theory, and other stuff built by Jekyll: [11011110](https://11011110.github.io/blog/)

 <!--- Write more here about the knowledge economy and more open ways of sharing knowledge
 [Punctum](https://punctumbooks.com/blog/here-be-monsters-a-punctum-publishing-primer/) -->